reynamarie/lab5/index.md

 ## 3. Terminal output showing what information the student got and clear description of the bug
 ![Image](fixbug.jpg)
-I identified the bug was caused by the merge method being called on the incorrect class.
-The bug inducing `TestListExamples` was  calling the merge method on `TestListExamples `.The `merge` method is not defined in `TestListExamples`, so we should not call `merge` on the `TestListExamples`.
+I identified the bug was caused by the `merge` method being called on the incorrect class.
+The bug inducing `TestListExamples` was  calling the `merge` method on `TestListExamples`.
+The `merge` method is not defined in `TestListExamples`, so we should not call `merge` on the `TestListExamples`.
 To fix this, I changed line 17 to `List<String> merged = ListExamples.merge(left, right)`.
-Here, the merge method is being called on `ListExamples`.
+Here, the `merge` method is being called on `ListExamples`.
 It is correct to call `merge` on the `ListExamples` class because that is where it is defined.

 ## 4. Information needed about the setup